hhhcbw/Algorithm/basic/cpu/single/RadixSort/C++/README.md

 # C++ single thread radix sort

-**At present, the demo witch will get increasing ordered result through LSD Radix Sort Method is only suit for Integer array.**
+**At present, the demo witch will get ascending or descending ordered result through LSD Radix Sort Method is only suit for Integer array.**

 You can instantiate class RadixSortTool, set number of base, number of bins(i.e. length of number in base), number of bits for one iter(i.e. added number in each iteration) by Set method.